 The Constitution does not guarantee freedom from poverty, poor housing, unemployment, or frustration.
 Nor does it guarantee freedom from majority rule; no individual or group has the right to destroy our country through rebellion or disrespect for the law.
-Rioters are not entitled to be free from punishment, nor should they be granted this freedom.
+Rioters are not entitled to be free from punish ment, nor should they be granted this freedom ment, nor should they be granted this freedom.
 If the one and a half million Elks in this country will give their firm support to this observance, they will create a tremendous ground swell for the entire Americanism program.